Last updated on May 14th, 2023 at 01:48 am

 Adding text boxes and lists to a presentation in Powerpoint for Mac is an important element of almost any presentation that you would create in the application.
+These objects, coupled with various symbols and image elements, give you a lot of ways to personalize your slideshow.
 But if you have ever edited any of the text that you’ve included in one of your slides, then you may have noticed that Powerpoint for Mac will typically select an entire word at once.

 While this can be beneficial in certain scenarios, if can be a problem if you are usually just trying to fix a type or edit single letters.
 Our tutorial below will show you how to change a setting in Powerpoint for Mac so that the program stops automatically selecting an entire word when you select text.